noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

   ]
 })</code></pre>

-To make this code work, and to make it insusceptible to SPAM, might be quite challenging.
+To make this code work, and to make it insusceptible to spam, might be quite challenging.
 But one could start to make a quick & dirty implementation and then gradually improve the implementation without changing the API.

-The important point is that the benefit for a frontend developer who can grant such functionality as given and focus on the user experience outweighs the complexity of the implementation, by far.
+**The important point** is that the benefit for a frontend developer who can take such functionality as given and focus on the user experience outweighs the complexity of the implementation, by far.

 ### What do you think about noBackend?